marioernestoms/100-days-of-code/log.md

 #20/100 20 days lot of progress.
 Finally started the courses that I’m bought 3  years ago.
 Today I continuous with Reac.js course.
 And apply on guttemberg blocks for WordPress. ‬

+‪#21/100 Today I only can take 1 class of React course.
+Lot of Work ‬